 Nursing Assistant Pre-Certification Course

-The Nursing Assistant Pre-Certification course is a 16 week program offered in the Fall and Spring.
+The Nursing Assistant Pre-Certification course is a 16 week program offered in the Fall and Spring Semesters.
 This course is designed for students who have expressed an interest in the entry level nursing profession.
 This course meets Title 22 regulations in taking care of the geriatric population in the long term care setting utilizing skills in basic care, emergency care, and communication.
-Students who complete the curriculum, and achieve the certificate of completion, are qualified to apply for and take the state certification exam leading to certification as a Certified Nurse Assistant.
+Students who complete the curriculum and the certificate of completion, are qualified to apply for and take the state certification exam leading to certification as a Certified Nurse Assistant.

 Curriculum Guide for the Nursing Assistant Pre-Certification Program